Drew-Flow/HyChar/README.md

   Select the Extensions tab on the left sidebar.
   Click the Arrow Icon (⌄) in the top-right corner of the window.
   Select Install from Disk
-  Navigate to your HyChar.zip file and click Install.
+  Navigate to your HyTailor.zip file and click Install.
   The addon will now appear in your 3D Viewport Sidebar (N-Panel) under the 'HyChar' tab.

 🚀 How to Use